zephirefaith/courage/it_s_her.md

 For her to get back
 And lovers, she has never known
 A detached observer
+A hypnotist
-A hypnotist and a savior
+A savior
 A merciless seductress
 A cruel master
 She's the reason for my Stockholm
-Still, I love the
+Still...I love
-Sweet, deep
+The sweet, deep
 Sadness of her face
 I beg her to stay
-every time
-A laugh like windchimes,
+Every.
+Time.
-A movement of grace
+A laugh like movement of earth,
+Her hair whips with the wind
 The first light of dawn hits
-I am looking upon
+And I am looking upon
 Her
 Walking away…